Psychology: Genes and environment

 All researched psychological traits are influenced by both genes and environment, to varying degrees.
 These two sources of influence are often confounded in observational research of individuals and families.
 An example of this confounding can be shown in the transmission of depression from a depressed mother to her offspring.
 A theory based on environmental transmission would hold that an offspring, by virtue of their having a problematic rearing environment managed by a depressed mother, is at risk for developing depression.
-On the other hand, a hereditarian theory would hold that depression risk in an offspring is influenced to some extent by genes passed to the child from the mother.
-Genes and environment in these simple transmission models are completely confounded.
+On the other hand, a hereditarian theory would hold that biological parents' genes affect depression risk in an offspring.
+Genes and environment are completely confounded in these simple transmission models.
 A depressed mother may both carry genes that contribute to depression in her offspring and also create a rearing environment that increases the risk of depression in her child.

 Behavioral genetics researchers have employed methodologies that help to disentangle this confound and understand the nature and origins of individual differences in behavior.
-Traditionally the research has involved twin studies and adoption studies, two designs where genetic and environmental influences can be partially un-confounded.
+Traditionally, the research has involved twin studies and adoption or cross-fostering studies, two designs where genetic and environmental influences can be partially unconfounded.
 More recently, gene-focused research has contributed to understanding genetic contributions to the development of psychological traits.

 The availability of microarray molecular genetic or genome sequencing technologies allows researchers to measure participant DNA variation directly, and test whether individual genetic variants within genes are associated with psychological traits and psychopathology through methods including genome-wide association studies.
-One goal of such research is similar to that in positional cloning and its success in Huntington's: once a causal gene is discovered biological research can be conducted to understand how that gene influences the phenotype.
+One goal of such research is similar to that in positional cloning and its success in Huntington's: once a causal gene is discovered, biological research can be conducted to understand how that gene influences the phenotype.
 One major result of genetic association studies is the general finding that psychological traits and psychopathology, as well as complex medical diseases, are highly polygenic, where a large number (on the order of hundreds to thousands) of genetic variants, each of small effect, contribute to individual differences in the behavioral trait or propensity to the disorder.
 Active research continues to work toward understanding the genetic and environmental bases of behavior and their interaction.